geleto/cascador-ai/README.md

 ### Callable Interface:

-Every renderer can be invoked in two ways: with its built-in prompt if such was specified or with one-off inputs.
-Prompts/scripts defined at creation are pre-compiled for performance.
+Every renderer can be invoked in two ways: with its built-in prompt if such was specified at creation time or with one-off inputs (prompt and/or context) provided with the call arguments.
 ```typescript
 // Created with a templating modifier
 const dynamicRenderer = create.TextGenerator.withTemplate({